RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - If not specified the default input will be None.

-* ##### CHP_survival_threshold

-    - What cut-off/threshold for surivial time (day) to estimate probability.

-    - Acceptable input types: int.

-    - This is not a required parameter and may be omitted.

-    - `200` and `100` are examples of valid inputs.

-    - The values for this parameter can range from a minimum value of 0 to a maximum value of 1000000000000.

-    - If not specified the default input will be 500.

 ### expand(kp=DTD)
 This command uses ARAX's in-house drug-treats-disease (DTD) database (built from GraphSage model) to expand a query graph; it returns edges between nodes with an DTD probability above a certain threshold.
 The default threshold is currently set to 0.8.
 If you set this threshold below 0.8, you should also set DTD_slow_mode=True otherwise a warninig will occur.
 This is because the current DTD database only stores the pre-calcualted DTD probability above or equal to 0.8.
 Therefore, if an user set threshold below 0.8, it will automatically switch to call DTD model to do a real-time calculation and this will be quite time-consuming.
 In addition, if you call DTD database, your query node type would be checked.
 In other words, the query node has to have a sysnonym which is drug or disease.
 If you don't want to check node type, set DTD_slow_mode=true to to call DTD model to do a real-time calculation.